swissup/swissup.github.io/m2/extensions/firecheckout/installation/composer.md

 ---
 layout: default
-title: Firecheckout Installation via Composer
+title: Firecheckout Recommended Installation
-description: magento 2 firecheckout module installation
+description: How to install and upgrade firecheckout module
 keywords: firecheckout installation
 category: Firecheckout
 exclude_from_search: true
 ---

-# Firecheckout Installation
+# Firecheckout Installation and Upgrade

-## Prepare to install
+## Prepare to install or update

 Firecheckout installation requires Marketplace module.
 It’s our module that registers our packages repository in composer.json file, saves its credentials